 • Social Security number

-• Delivering firm’s contact information (address, phone number)
+• The delivering firm’s contact information

-• Specific assets to transfer, in the event of a partial transfer
+• Specific assets to transfer in the event of a partial transfer

-Step Four: Submitting the TIF, and Sitting Tight
+4. Submitting the TIF, and Sitting Tight

 While the investor can’t do much more than sit on their hands and wait, the receiving firm is entering the TIF into ACATS.
 This information becomes a digital request submitted to the delivering firm, requesting a transfer of assets from one brokerage to another.

-Step Five: Contacting Your Old Broker (Optional)
+5. Contacting Your Old Broker (Optional)

 In the world of texting, a phone call might be the last thing a person wants to do.
-But, a simple call could save a few bucks in the transfer process.
+But a simple call could save a few bucks in the transfer process.
 One hiccup that can come from the process is the account transfer fee.
-In some instances, the delivering firm will charge an “exit fee” when an investor makes a full transfer, partial transfer, or decides to close an account entirely.
+In some instances, the delivering firm will charge an “exit fee” when an investor makes a full transfer, partial transfer or decides to close an account entirely.

-To avoid the surprise of a fee, an investor might choose to reach out to their old brokerage firm and ask if they’ll be charged a fee for leaving or transferring funds.
+To avoid the surprise of a fee, an investor may reach out to their old brokerage firm and ask if they’ll be charged a fee for leaving or transferring funds.

-Step Six: Watching the New Account, and Waiting
+6. Watching the New Account, and Waiting

 After the delivering and receiving firms approve the transfer request, it will still take a few days for the investments to move accounts.

 The process may take longer if the delivering firm is not a broker-dealer.
-If the delivering firm is a bank, mutual fund, or credit union, the transfer often takes longer than six business days.
+The transfer often takes longer than six business days if the delivering firm is a bank, mutual fund, or credit union.

 No matter the length of the transfer, it’s common for one or both of the brokerage accounts involved to be frozen.
 That means no trades are allowed until the process is complete.